destinyae/docs-4/docs/1.concepts/protocol/access-keys.md

 NEAR accounts present the **unique** feature of being able to hold multiple [Access Keys](https://en.wikipedia.org/wiki/Public-key_cryptography), each with its **own set of permissions**.
 We distinguish two types of Keys:

 1. `Full-Access Keys`: Have full control over the account, and should **never be shared**
-2. `Function-Call Keys`: Can sign calls to specific contract, and are **meant to be shared**
+2. `Function-Call Keys`: Can sign calls to specific contracts, and are **meant to be shared**

 ---

 ## Full-Access Keys {#full-access-keys}
-As the name suggests, `Full-Access` keys have full control of an account, meaning they can be used to sign [transactions](transactions.md) doing any action in your account's behalf:
+As the name suggests, `Full-Access` keys have full control of an account, meaning they can be used to sign [transactions](transactions.md) doing any action on your account's behalf:

 1. Transfer NEAR Ⓝ
 2. Delete your account or create sub-accounts of it